Chapter 15.04

 Exceptions:

-1. Walls 24 inches (610 mm) total length or shorter connecting offset braced wall panels shall be anchored to the foundation with not fewer than one anchor bolt located in the center third of the plate section and shall be attached to adjacent braced wall panels at corners as shown in Item 9 of Table R602.3(1).
+1. Walls 24 inches (610 mm) total length or shorter connecting offset braced wall panels shall be anchored to the foundation with no fewer than one anchor bolt located in the center third of the plate section.

 15.04.050 Title 24, Part 3, California Electrical Code, with amendments and modifications.